Here Will I Nest: Production

-Turner was a member of the same dramatical societies as Hooke.
+Melburn Turner was a member of the same dramatical societies as Hooke.
 He directed, shot, and edited the film.
 Filming was done in Byron and London, Ontario, during the summer of 1941 on a budget of $5,000.
-It was shot using 16 mm Kodachrome film and was the first dramatic feature-length film in Canada to be shot in colour.
+Talbot's cabin in Port Talbot, Ontario was not used as a shooting location as renovations drastically changed it from the original; a cabin in Poplar Hill was used instead.
+Here Will I Nest was shot using 16 mm Kodachrome film and was the first dramatic feature-length film in Canada to be shot in colour.
 Turner later made The Immortal Scoundrel, the first Canadian feature-length colour film in French.